 There are also student athletes who choose to work, either part-time or full time, during the summer to obtain extra income.
 These opportunities, though available to all student athletes, are not always accessible as they might require hours that don’t work well with athletic schedules, especially those programs that train year-around.

 What does all of this mean?
 The bottom line is that there is a lot of competition for athletically related financial aid and scholarships.
 It’s difficult to put into numbers what the chances are and what the final price tag will be, but preparation is key.
-Understanding some of the basic terminology will help you prepare for the types of aid potentially available to your daughter.
+Understanding some of the basic terminology will help you prepare for the types of aid potentially available to your child.